Juggernaut (character): 2000s

-The Juggernaut, courtesy of a ruse engineered by Black Tom Cassidy, allies with and joins the X-Men; the plan is to destroy the team from within.
-When Cassidy openly betrays the Juggernaut, Marko attempts to change his ways and joins the X-Men.
-The Juggernaut befriends young mutant Sammy Paré, who helps Marko reform, despite setbacks such as a battle with the Canadian superhero team Alpha Flight.
-However, when Paré discovers that Exodus' Brotherhood of Mutants is preparing to attack the X-Men's headquarters while unaware that Juggernaut is the mole in their group, he is killed by Black Tom Cassidy.
+Juggernaut, courtesy of a ruse engineered by Black Tom Cassidy, allies with and joins the X-Men; the plan is to destroy the team from within.
+When Cassidy openly betrays Juggernaut, Marko attempts to change his ways and joins the X-Men.
+Juggernaut befriends young mutant Sammy Paré, who helps Marko reform, despite setbacks such as a battle with the Canadian superhero team Alpha Flight.
+When Sammy discovers that Exodus' Brotherhood of Mutants is preparing to attack the X-Men's headquarters while unaware that Juggernaut is the mole in their group, he is killed by Black Tom Cassidy.
 An enraged Juggernaut attacks Cassidy and his allies, and the battle strands all participants in the Mojoverse.

-The Juggernaut reappears and joins the team New Excalibur for a brief period.
-One storyline expands on the Juggernaut's origin and reveals that Marko is only the most recent of a series of incarnations of Cyttorak's avatar; each battles a challenger to the death for the right to retain the entity's power.
+Juggernaut reappears and joins the team New Excalibur for a brief period.
+One storyline expands on Juggernaut's origin and reveals that he is only the most recent of a series of incarnations of Cyttorak's avatar; each battles a challenger to the death for the right to retain the entity's power.

-During the World War Hulk storyline, the Juggernaut's power begins to wane, but by shunning his stepbrother Xavier and returning to his villainous nature, he is able to restore the link with Cyttorak, becoming powerful enough to hold his own against the Hulk.
+During the World War Hulk storyline, Juggernaut's power begins to wane, but by shunning his stepbrother Xavier and returning to his villainous nature, he is able to restore the link with Cyttorak, becoming powerful enough to hold his own against the Hulk.
 Despite an attempt by Xavier to reform Marko, he concedes that redemption is impossible.